grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 The stern slowed its ascent.
 The _Prospect_ hung in the water, the bow pitched downwards.
 "We're no longer rising" said Bastian, looking at the depth gauge.
 His voice gave away none of the terror he felt.

 Hemi stepped under the hatch up to the control room and looked up at Percy through his the small frames of his glasses.
-With his height, his face only a few finger-widths from the hatch opening.
+With his height, his face was only a few finger-widths from the hatch opening.
 "Sylvia," he said, "I think we need to start thinking about more drastic measures to get us back on the surface."

-[//]: # (--- EDITED TO HERE ---)

 -----